HomeACcessoryKid/ESP8266-HomeKit-Demo/README.md

 Public Apple's HomeKit protocol code has been around for some time for more potent processors (notably [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS)).
 This is a rewrite for the ESP8266 for you to play with.
+Note that this does not get you a certified HomeKit accessory!

-For build instructions please refer to the [wiki](https://github.com/HomeACcessoryKid/ESP8266-HomeKit-Demo/wiki).
+For the latest build instructions please refer to the [wiki](https://github.com/HomeACcessoryKid/ESP8266-HomeKit-Demo/wiki) or go into the Demo directory.

 # Demo